 Calle Conde Altea and Calle Burriana are famous for its huge offer of gourmet restaurants, bars and cafés for every taste.

-Barrio de Ruzafa used to be the melting pot with immigrants from China and Africa living together with long-established locals.
+Barrio de Ruzafa used to be the melting pot of immigrants from China and Africa living together with long-established locals.
 Today it’s the place to be.
-The district has been revitalized and the creatives and hipsters have discovered the area for themselves.
+The district has been revitalized and the creatives and Valencia hipsters have discovered the area for themselves.
 On Sundays, El Patio De Ruzafa transforms into a hipster festival with workshops and live performances.

 The district is famous for several vintage and design shops from local artists and designers and you can easily spend hours rummaging around.
 At night you won’t struggle to find restaurants and cool bars to hang out and have fun.